 WATCH | Manitoba warns it is in a precarious situation:

 Meanwhile, in Saskatchewan, health officials on Tuesday reported 224 new cases of COVID-19 and six additional deaths, with continued spread of variants of concern.
 Premier Scott Moe announced further expansion of vaccine eligibility beginning Wednesday for anyone 30 years and older in northern Saskatchewan and 42 and older in the rest of the province.

 British Columbia reported 799 new cases of COVID-19 Tuesday and no deaths.
 Hospitalizations stood at 500, including 164 patients in intensive care, slightly up from yesterday.

 -From CBC News and The Canadian Press, last updated at 6 p.m.
 ET

 What's happening around the world

-As of Monday evening, more than 147.4 million cases of COVID-19 had been reported worldwide, according to Johns Hopkins University.
+As of Tuesday evening, more than 148.3 million cases of COVID-19 had been reported worldwide, according to a case-tracking tool maintained by Johns Hopkins University.
 The reported global death toll stood at more than 3.1 million.

 The French pharmaceutical company Sanofi will help manufacture the Moderna coronavirus vaccine beginning in September, joining other companies assisting with production of one of the three vaccines now approved in the U.S.